 The school has an Assistant Headteacher (Miss Natalie Goodyear) who has overall responsibility for Inclusion throughout the school.
-(Mrs Sidhu has been covering this role during her maternity leave) The SEN Team, also consists of two SENCO's Mrs Farah Ahmad (EYFS & KS1) and Mrs Catherine Wood (KS2).
+The SEN Team, also consists of two SENCO's Mrs Farah Ahmad (EYFS & KS1) and Mrs Catherine Wood (KS2).

 OUR INCLUSIVE ETHOS, CULTURE